tshelter/trex/README.md

 +----+------+---------+-------------------+-------------------------------------+--------+-----------+----------+
 ```

-TRex works with interfaces bound to their kernel driver (e.g. `ice`).
-If you
+TRex configuration utility works with interfaces bound to their kernel driver (e.g. `ice`).
-previously used `vfio-pci`, rebind first:
+If you previously used `vfio-pci`, rebind first:

 ```bash
 dpdk_nic_bind.py --bind ice b1:00.0 b1:00.1